Post updated in 2017

 Now, nobody will question the value of service to others — even those not conducted with a Scout unit.
 But what Andrea’s wondering is whether her Scoutmaster is correct in restricting which hours may be applied to rank advancement within Scouting.

 The short answer: The Scoutmaster is correct.
-If he or she wants the service projects to be part of troop activities, that’s fine.
+If he or she requires that service projects be part of troop activities, that’s fine.

 Service requirements in Boy Scouts

 First, a reminder about where and when Boy Scouts must accumulate service hours.
-Here’s the official language:
+Here’s the official language from the requirements:

 Service hours explained